shader-slang/shader-slang.github.io/docs/reflection-api.md

 - `outputTexture` is bound to binding index `2`.
 - `ConstantBuffer` is bound to binding index `3`.

-TODO: Need to use the same example from D3D11 for offset and size information and demonstrate the difference between D3D11 and OpenGL.

 ### Vulkan

 The shader parameters in Vulkan support all the binding syntax of OpenGL, but support additional concepts like D3D12 does.